On the GIT Quotient Space of Quintic Surfaces: Minimal Orbits of the GIT Compactification

-Next, we describe the singularities that strictly semistable quintic surfaces with minimal closed orbits have.

-\begin{thm} The GIT quotient of quintic surfaces is compactified by adding four irreducible boundary components $\Lambda_1$, $\Lambda_2$, $\Lambda_{3}$ and $\Lambda_{4}$ of dimensions $ 6$, $1$, $0$, $1$ respectively.
-These boundary components are disjoint (see Figure \ref{fig:GIT}), and the largest stabilizer associated to a closed orbit is $SL \left( 2, \mathbb{C} \right) $.
-Let $X_i$ be a generic quintic surface parametrized by the component $\Lambda_i$, then $X_i$ has the following geometric properties. \begin{enumerate}[label*=\arabic*.] \item The surface $X_1$ is normal; it contains two isolated triple point singularities of geometric genus $3$, modality $7$, and Milnor number $24$.
-At the completion of the local ring, the equation associated to the singularity is
+Recall that we refer to the image of the strictly semi-stable locus in the GIT quotient as the GIT boundary.
+Given a point $q$ at the GIT boundary, there is a unique closed orbit associated to $q$.
+If we say that $X$ is parametrized by $q$, then we suppose that $X$ corresponds to that closed orbit.
+Next, we describe the generic surfaces parametrized by the GIT boundary and several aspect of its geometry. \begin{thm} The strictly semi-stable locus in $\overline{\mathcal{M}}^{ {GIT}}_5$ has four disjoint irreducible components: $\Lambda_1$, $\Lambda_2$, $\Lambda_{3}$ and $\Lambda_{4}$ of dimensions $ 6$, $1$, $0$, and $1$, respectively (see Figure \ref{fig:GIT}).
+Let $X_k$ be a generic surface parametrized by $\Lambda_k$.
+Then $X_k$ has the following geometric properties: \begin{enumerate}[label*=\arabic*.] \item The surface $X_1$ is normal; it contains two isolated triple point singularities which are called $V^*_{24}$ on \cite[Table II]{m6}.
+This singularity has geometric genus $3$, modality $7$, and Milnor number $24$. \item The surface $X_2$ is singular along three lines that support two non-isolated triple point singularities.

-which label as $V^*_{24}$ on \cite[Table II]{m6}. \item The surface $X_2$ is singular along three lines that support two non isolated triple points singularities.
-At the completion of the local ring, the equation associated to the triple points can be written, for $t \neq 0$, as

-\item The surface $X_3$ has a triple point isolated singularity of geometric genus $2$, modality $5$, and Milnor number $24$.
-At the completion of the local ring the equation associated to the singularity has the form
+\item The surface $X_3$ has a triple point isolated singularity of geometric genus $2$, modality $5$, and Milnor number $24$, which is called $V_{24}^{*1}$ in \cite[pg 244]{m5}.